liflab/labpal-site/FantasticWindmill/content/manual/web-ui.md

 Look out in particular when trying to use ports 80 or 8080, as these ports are frequently already in use by a web server that runs on the host machine (such as Apache or IIS).

-Changing the port also means that you can run multiple instances of LabPal at the same time, by giving them a different TCP port at startup.
+Changing the port also means that you can run multiple instances of LabPal at the same time on the same machine, by giving them a different TCP port at startup.

+## <a name="color-scheme">Changing the color scheme</a>

+If you run multiple instances of LabPal at the same time, it may become confusing to control them side by side in multiple browser windows.
+The browser's address bar will show a different host/port for each lab instance, but it is possible to get a more explicit visual cue by changing the color of the web console.
+This is done by using the command-line option `--color-scheme`.
+For example, to start a web console by replacing the blueish GUI by a pink one, you start it like this:

+    $ java -jar my-lab.jar --color-scheme 2

+The value for `--color-scheme` determines what background color is used to display the interface.
+Any positive integer is accepted, although LabPal only has a handful of distinct color schemes to offer.
+This is why different numbers may lead to the same color.

 <!-- :wrap=soft:mode=markdown: -->